darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

     driver: bridge
     name: cruddur
 ```
-Then I built the containers:
+2. Built the containers:
 ```sh
 docker compose up
 ```
-After that, I unlocked port 3000, opened the link in browser and verified that everything is working as expected:
+3. Unlocked port 3000, opened the link in browser and verified that everything is working as expected:

 ![Proof of working app](/_docs/assets/docker_compose.png)